oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 # Privacy Considerations

-In addition to the privacy considerations outlined in {{RFC8693}} and {{RFC7523}}, the following items are relevant to this specification:
+In addition to the privacy considerations outlined in {{RFC8693}} and {{RFC7523}}, additional privacy considerations apply to this specification.

-OAuth federation involves the exchange of tokens and claims between disparate trust domains.
+This specifciation enables the exchange of tokens and claims between disparate trust domains.
 If excessive or unnecessary user data is included in these tokens, it may lead to unintended privacy consequences.
 As noted in {{RFC8693}} and {{RFC7523}}, deployments should determine the minimum amount of information necessary to complete the exchange and ensure that only that information is included in the token.

-Inconsistent user privacy practices within OAuth federation can result from varying interpretations and implementations of the protocol across different domains.
+Inconsistent user privacy practices can result from varying interpretations and implementations of the protocol across authorization servers in different trust domains.
 This inconsistency can lead to a lack of transparency and user control over what data is shared and with whom.
-To mitigate this, federation trust relationships between domains must be carefully established and maintained with user privacy in mind.
+To mitigate this, trust relationships between domains must be carefully established and maintained with user privacy in mind.
 This includes verifying that privacy policies are aligned across trust domains and clearly define how user data is collected, used, and protected.

 --- back